**2013 FTIG Deer (Rifle) Season Lottery Results**

 6. Hunters with disabilities must possess a valid PA Game Commission disabled resident hunting document that states a vehicle can be used as a blind.
 Please provide a copy of this information when registering at an Outdoor Recreation Orientation and Safety Briefing.

 7. For further information on Handicap-Accessible Hunting at Fort Indiantown Gap call (717) 861-2152.

-Fort Indiantown Gap is open for scouting and hunting from the first Saturday after Labor Day (September 10, 2011) to February 25, 2012, during established daylight hunting hours only, and April 28, 2012 to May 31, 2012.
+Fort Indiantown Gap is open for scouting and hunting from the first Saturday after Labor Day to end of Spring Turkey season, during established daylight hunting hours only.
 Hunting hours follow PA Game Commission guidelines.

 The Training Site will restrict the number of hunters during high use periods for safety and quality of hunt reasons.

 1. A lottery will be used to allocate the number of ALL hunters that may utilize FTIG North of Blue Mountain during regular Rifle Season.
 All participants (including youth) must pay the $10 lottery fee.

 2. Details on the lottery will be explained during the mandatory Outdoor Recreation Orientation and Safety Brief.